 11.11.2.3.1 PMKSA key derivation with FILS authentication

 The Extract function used to derive the PMK takes the two nonces as salt and the secret(s) from FILS Key establishment as input keying material.
 A PMKID used to identify the PMKSA is generated using the hash algorithm from the negotiated AKM on input data specific to the FILS Key Establishment step.
-The length of the PMK shall be either 256 bits or 382 bits depending on the negotiated AKM, and the length of the PMKID shall be 128 bits:
+The length of the PMK shall be either 256 bits or 382 bits depending on the negotiated AKM, and the length of the PMKID shall be 128 bits.
+If FILS shared key authentication was used to generate input keying material, the PMK and PMKID are derived as:

+PMK = HMAC-Hash(SNonce || ANonce, rMSK [|| ss])

+PMKID = Truncate-128(Hash(EAP-Initiate/Reauth))

+And when FILS public key authentication is used to generate input keying material, the PMK and PMKID are derived as:

-PMK = HMAC-Hash(SNonce || ANonce, IKM)
+PMK = HMAC-Hash(SNonce || ANonce, ss)

-PMKID = Truncate-128(Hash(Context))
+PMKID = Truncate-128(Hash(gSTA || gAP)

 Where:

-— SNonce is the STA nonce and ANonce is the AP nonce
+SNonce is the STA nonce and ANonce is the AP nonce

-— IKM is one of:

-o The rMSK is FILS Shared Key authentication was performed without PFS

-o A concatenation of the rMSK and the shared secret, ss, in that order if FILS Shared Key authentication was performed with PFS

-o The shared secret, ss, if FILS Public Key authentication was performed

-— Context is either:

-o The EAP Init/Re-Auth packet when FILS Shared Key authentication is being performed without PFS; or,
+rMSK is the shared secret from the EAP-RP exchange

+ss is the shared secret derived from the Diffie-Hellman exchange, when performed

+EAP-Initiate/Reauthn is the EAP-RP packet sent by the STA during key establishment with FILS shared key authentication

-o A concatenation of the STA’s Diffie-Hellman public value and the AP’s Diffie-Hellman public value, in that order, in all other cases.
+gSTA is the STA’s Diffie-Hellman value and gAP is the AP’s Diffie-Hellman value

+Hash is the AKM-specific hash function

 Upon completion of PMK and PMKID generation the shared secret, ss, and rMSK, if applicable, shall be